frontenddogma/web-development-glossary/manuscript/i.md

 Interoperability
 : A characteristic of a product or system, whose interfaces are completely understood, to work with other products or systems, at present or in the future, in either implementation or access, without any restrictions.&nbsp;[†](#w-interoperability)

+InterPlanetary File System
+: A protocol and peer-to-peer network for storing and sharing data in a distributed file system.
+IPFS uses content-addressing to uniquely identify each file in a global namespace connecting all computing devices.
+As opposed to a centrally located server, IPFS is built around a decentralized system of user-operators who hold a portion of the overall data, creating a resilient system of file storage and sharing.
+IPFS was released in 2015.&nbsp;[†](#w-ipfs) ℹ︎&nbsp;[ipfs.io](https://ipfs.io/)

 Interpolation
 : An estimation method of constructing (finding) new data points based on the range of a discrete set of known data points.&nbsp;[†](#w-interpolation)